 Even with Page's precise production pulling it all together, the record stomps with electric fury, no doubt partly fueled by the group's nonstop time on the road during this period and the fact that it was recorded on the run.
 Led Zeppelin's live shows tightened their playing while loosening them up at the same time (reportedly, many tracks on Led Zeppelin II have their roots in Jimmy Page's nightly extended "Dazed and Confused" solos, which would expand the song to half an hour onstage).
 And it all comes down to the riffs.

 Running through a list of the album's greatest riffs – "Whole Lotta Love," "What Is and What Should Never Be," "Heartbreaker," "Living Loving Maid (She's Just a Woman)," "Ramble On," "Moby Dick," "Bring It on Home" – reads like the LP's track listing.
-There's no album in rock history that's as stacked as Led Zeppelin II with such an astonishing display of riffs.
+No album in rock history's as stacked as Led Zeppelin II with such an astonishing display of riffs.

 It became Led Zeppelin's first No. 1 album, after their debut stalled at No. 10.
-And "Whole Lotta Love" climbed all the way to No. 4, becoming Zeppelin's only trip into the Top 10.
-But the record's legacy far exceeds chart positions.
+And "Whole Lotta Love" climbed to No. 4, becoming Zeppelin's only trip into the Top 10.
+But the multi-platinum record's legacy far exceeds chart positions.
 Decades later, you can still hear the force of its cuts in artists like Jack White, who structures his tracks around riffs.

-Before Led Zeppelin II, people wrote songs – the melody, hook and chorus grabbed them.
-In October 1969, that all changed.
-Because who needs words when you got a riff like the one in "Whole Lotta Love"?
+Before Led Zeppelin II, people wrote songs.
+The melody, hook and chorus grabbed them.
+In October 1969, that all changed – because who needs words when you have a riff like the one in "Whole Lotta Love"?

 More From Ultimate Classic Rock